-Manasa Devi Puja, dedicated to Snake Goddess, is observed mainly in Bengal, Jharkhand, Assam and parts of Orissa on various days in the Bengali months of Ashar, Shraban and Bhadrapad (June - September).
-Manasa Devi Puja 2013 dates are June 18, July 13, July 17, July 27, August 11, August 17, August 25 and September 10.
+Manasa Devi Puja, dedicated to Snake Goddess, also known as Nag Panchami, is observed mainly in Bengal, Jharkhand, Assam and parts of Orissa on various days in the Bengali months of Ashar, Shraban and Bhadrapad (June - September).
+Manasa Devi Puja 2016 dates are July 24 and August 7.
 Mansa Devi is the serpent goddess and is believed to be the daughter of Lord Shiva.
-The most important date is June 18, 2013.

 The rituals are also known as Manasa Devi Ashtang Puja.
 The rituals associated with the pujas are held on the fifth day or Panchami day of all fortnights in the month of Ashara and Shraban.